Adolfi/UmbracoNineDemoSite/Readme.md

 #### TODO:
 - Searching using Examine. *(In progress by Andrey Karandashov)*
-- Product section with external data virtually rendered using a ContentFinder. *(In progress by Dennis Adolfi)*
+- Products from external data source virtually rendered using a ContentFinder. *(In progress by Dennis Adolfi)*

 #### Unit Tests:
 - RenderController: Home